Gees95/Project_4_Team_4/README.md

 # Project_4_Team_4

+# Team Members
+- Murali Veerabahu
+- Abdifatah Daoud
+- Zainab Akinwale
+- Priti Patel

 # Overview & possible clinical applications

 This project builds a Supervised ML Image Classifier to detect pneumonia in paediatric X-ray images.
 In a hospital setting, the model can help highlight X-rays with pneumonia, which can be incorporated into clinical workflows to reduce human errors of missing abnormalities and highlight abnormal X-rays quickly to clinicians even before formal reports have been completed.
 In an outpatient setting, the ML tool can be used to find abnormal X-rays and push them up the priority for earlier reporting from the radiology team.
-The annotated code for the model and evaluation can be found in the Jupyter Notebook called [ml_algo.ipynb](ml_algo.ipynb)
+The annotated code for the model and evaluation can be found in the Jupyter Notebook called [ml_algo.ipynb](ml_algo.ipynb).
+The presentation slides for the project can be found in [Google Slides](https://docs.google.com/presentation/d/1WLr92pPxzSDVZye8YKcn5Rp5DeFqCcWM_zsA8WZKYOM/edit?usp=sharing).

 # Dataset